 Sodium brings water into cells, which is why eating large amounts of it can increase your total body water stores.
 Most people would call this “bloating” or “water retention” and you’ve probably noticed it after eating a large, salty “cheat meal,” like pizza, burritos, or fries.

-Carbohydrate can have a similar effect.
+Carbohydrate can have a similar effect on your body weight.

-The studies we’ve looked at so far involved people “bingeing” on 1,000 to 1,500 more calories than they needed per day.
+Most of the studies we’ve looked at so far involved people “bingeing” on 1,000 to 1,500 more calories than they needed per day.